PF Calculator - Provident Fund Calculator India 2026

 One of the biggest benefits of VPF is the tax advantage.
 VPF contributions qualify for deduction under Section 80C of the Income Tax Act, up to ₹1.5 lakh per year.
 This means if you're in the 30% tax bracket and contribute ₹1.5 lakh annually through VPF, you save ₹45,000 in taxes.
 Plus, just like EPF, VPF withdrawals after 5 years of continuous service are completely tax-free, including both principal and interest.

 How VPF impacts your retirement corpus: Let's consider an example.
 Suppose you're 30 years old with a basic salary of ₹50,000.
 Your mandatory EPF contribution is ₹1,800 per month (capped).
 If you add ₹5,000 per month through VPF, over 28 years until retirement at 58, this additional contribution can grow to approximately ₹60 lakhs (assuming 8.25% interest).
 Combined with your EPF balance, this significantly boosts your retirement corpus.
-Without VPF, you'd only have your mandatory EPF contributions, which might not be sufficient for a comfortable retirement.

 However, there are some important considerations.
 VPF is less flexible than EPF - you can't partially withdraw VPF contributions easily.
 The withdrawal rules are stricter, and VPF can only be withdrawn completely upon retirement, resignation after 2 months of unemployment, or permanent disability.
 Also, unlike EPF where your employer matches your contribution, VPF is entirely your contribution - there's no employer matching.

 Who should consider VPF?
 VPF is ideal for employees who have exhausted their Section 80C limit through other investments, have a stable job, and want to build a substantial retirement corpus with guaranteed returns.
 It's particularly beneficial for those in their 20s and 30s who have time on their side for compounding to work its magic.
-However, if you need liquidity or want higher returns, you might want to balance VPF with other investments like mutual funds or stocks.

 To start contributing to VPF, you need to submit a written request to your employer or HR department.
 Most companies make this process simple, and you can start or stop VPF contributions anytime.
 The contribution is deducted from your salary along with your EPF contribution, making it a hassle-free way to save more for retirement.